BioMedIA/dHCP-release-notes/acquire.md

 were as follows:

-**Calibration scans:** B0 mapping was performed using an interleaved dual TE spoiled gradient echo sequence and localised image based shimming performed for use with all EPI sequences as described in<sup>2</sup>.
+**Calibration scans:** B0 mapping was performed using an interleaved dual TE spoiled gradient echo sequence and localised image-based shimming performed for use with all EPI sequences as described in<sup>2</sup>.
 B0 field maps using the optimised higher order shims were subsequently re-acquired between the fMRI and dMRI acquisitions.
 B1 mapping was performed using the dual